Using Bitmovin Cloud Connect with AWS

 To enable your Bitmovin account to run encodings in your AWS account, you need to link it with Infrastructure and Region Settings objects.

-3. Click the "Add infrastructure account" button, select the "Add AWS account" tab
+- Click the "Add infrastructure account" button, select the "Amazon Web Services" option, click the "Next" button

-4. Provide a "Name" of your choice, fill in the Access key, Secret (access) key and Account ID/Number, click the "Add" button
+- Provide a "Name" of your choice, fill in the Account number, Access key and Secret (access) key, click the "Next" button

-7. Select the appropriate "Cloud Region" (where the security group was created), fill in the Security group ID (and if applicable, the Subnet ID), click the "Add" button
+- Select the appropriate "Cloud Region" (where the security group was created), fill in the Security group ID (and if applicable, the Subnet ID), click the "Next" button

 The Bitmovin platform uses Amazon Machine Images (AMIs) from which to create encoder instances in AWS.